MullenProgramming/Java/HackerRankChallenges/HashSet/ReadMe.md

 3

 ### Explanation
-After taking the first input, you have only one pair: (john,tom) After taking the second input, you have two pairs: (john, tom) and (john, mary) After taking the third input, you still have two unique pairs.
+After taking the first input, you have only one pair: (john,tom).
+After taking the second input, you have two pairs: (john, tom) and (john, mary).
+After taking the third input, you still have two unique pairs.
-After taking the fourth input, you have three unique pairs: (john,tom), (john, mary) and (mary, anna) After taking the fifth input, you still have three unique pairs.
+After taking the fourth input, you have three unique pairs: (john,tom), (john, mary) and (mary, anna)
+After taking the fifth input, you still have three unique pairs.